huzeifa/starter-hugo-academic-sakina/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I have 7 years of experience in teaching Grade 7, 8 and 9 students biology, chemistry and physics.
 I give importance to planning well for my lessons and conducting them using a variety of teaching methods and resources.
 I aim to make my students understand the subject content so that they can be able to apply it to real life.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/sakinahuzeifa-cv.pdf" "newtab" >}}resumé{{< /staticref >}}.